wadmiraal/wadmiraal.net/src/_posts/2013-09-18-why-we-need-opigno.markdown

 There's a new hero in e-learning town, and he's called [Opigno](https://drupal.org/project/opigno).

 &ldquo;Yet another, open-source e-learning software&rdquo;, you may think.
-But we've worked in this industry for some time now, and we definitely think it's important &mdash; nay, mandatory &mdash; that we get another open-source e-learning platform.
+But we've worked in this industry for some time now, and we definitely think it's important&thinsp;&mdash;&thinsp;nay, mandatory&thinsp;&mdash;&thinsp;that we get another open-source e-learning platform.
 One that does things right.

 Opigno is not just another wanabe-open-source-look-at-me-I'm-new project.
 It's a product born out of necessity and frustration.